Glasmor/atomic6ghg/README.md

 The `docs` branch of this repository hosts content for and tools supporting creating the static web-site hosted on GitHub.io Pages.
 Contributions for the documentation web-site must be PR'd against the `docs` branch.

-## Build
-The `build` branch of this repository hosts tools for packaging `atomic6ghg` and publishing it to package indexes where it is advertised.

-The `build` branch is maintained by the Glasmor Software team.
-Generally, PR's are not solicited on this branch.

 ## Example Application
 Checkout the [online calculator](https://orion.predix.io/calculator).
 It uses all the features of `atomic6ghg`.